mjedmonds/mjedmonds.github.io/CS50/notes_md/unit11_Structures-and-Enumerations.md

 }
 ```

 * Example usage: suppose we wanted to compare against the day of the week.
-We could use string comparisons for everything, but this is clunkly, hard to read and string comparison is computationally expensive.
+We could use string comparisons for everything, but this is clunky, hard to read and string comparison is computationally expensive.
   * Because enumerations are really just labeled integers, we can make code more readable by using them!

-# Header files
+## Header files

 * Header files contain C declarations and macros.
 * Header files are included into your source code using `#include` preprocessor directive.
   * We have been including system-level header files with `#include <stdio.h>`, etc.
 * When we write our own header files, we will use quotes instead of `<>` to surround the filename
   * E.g. `#include "myheader.h"`

-## Why bother?
+### Why bother?

 * When you say `#include`, the preprocessor fetches the corresponding header file and literally copies its contents on the same line as the `#include` (thereby replacing the `#include` statement with many lines of code)
 * Header files end with the extension `.h`
 * This means we don't have to manually copy the contents of a header when we want to include functionality written by someone else.
 This would be very error-prone and prevents updating the code base in one step
   * If everyone is using the same header, and that header is updated, programs that use that header will be updated when they are recompiled

-## What should you put in a header?
+### What should you put in a header?

 * Headers should only contain declarations, not implementations
 * This means headers can contain:
     1. Function prototypes: `int sum(int a, int b);`
     2. Structure/enumeration declarations: `struct p {int x; int y;};`
     3. Macros/Defines: `#ifndef HEADER #define HEADER #endif`

-## What should you NOT put in a header?
+### What should you NOT put in a header?

 * Headers should not contain any implementation of any sort, only declarations
 * This means headers should not contain:
     1. Function definitions/implementations: `int sum(int a, int b) { return a + b; }`
 * Why?
   * Suppose we have function definitions in a header, let's call it `myheader.h`, what will be linker see if `source1.c` and `source2.c` both `#include "myheader.h"`?
     * The same function definition twice!
 This means it won't know which one to actually execute when the function name is called
   * A general rule: multiple declarations is fine for the linker, but multiple definitions is not.

-## Example:
+### Example:

 * Suppose we have `myheader.h` with the following

 ```c